NicLandajo/comfy-monitor/README.md

 ENTER = Toggle generations menu

--📺 Cycling the RGB channels: Use "r" "g" and "b" shortcuts to see the red green and blue channels in the monitor
+📺 Cycling the RGB channels: Use "r" "g" and "b" shortcuts to see the red green and blue channels in the monitor

-#

-Important Notes
+# Important Notes and Storage Control

 PreviewVideoMonitor is an advanced video/image viewer with powerful caching and workflow-saving features.
 However, it is not designed to be your primary file management system.
 Key Points: